pangeo-data/pangeo/docs/architecture.rst

 Python
 ~~~~~~

-The Python programming is quickly becoming the standard language in the
+Python is quickly becoming the standard programming language in the
 open-source data science world.
 The core packages in the Pangeo stack are all
 built using Python.